 These levels should be evaluated to exclude hereditary angioedema.

-This is especially useful if episodes have been prolonged (1-4 d) or if angioedema in other areas or unexplained abdominal pain has occurred in or out of association with episodes of dyspnea.
+This is especially useful if episodes have been prolonged (1–4 days) or if angioedema in other areas or unexplained abdominal pain has occurred in or out of association with episodes of dyspnea.

-Radiographic findings are usually normal, or radiographs may show hyperinflation in asthmatic individuals.
+Radiographic findings in vocal cord dysfunction (VCD) are usually normal, or radiographs may show hyperinflation in asthmatic individuals.

 Chest radiography may be used to evaluate other pulmonary diseases or structural laryngeal and cardiac abnormalities that may explain or support the patient's respiratory symptoms.

-Spirometric testing supports the diagnosis of VCD in symptomatic individuals.[23]
+Spirometric testing supports the diagnosis of vocal cord dysfunction (VCD) in symptomatic individuals.[6]
 This study is used to identify individuals with asthma or other pulmonary abnormalities, including upper airway obstruction.
-In patients without coexisting asthma, spirometric findings are usually within the reference range during an episode.[10, 24] If flows are decreased during an episode, forced vital capacity (FVC) decreases in tandem with forced expiratory volume in the first second (FEV1), which is not consistent with classic airflow limitation.
+In patients without coexisting asthma, spirometric findings are usually within the reference range during an episode.[8, 34] If flows are decreased during an episode, forced vital capacity (FVC) decreases in tandem with forced expiratory volume in the first second (FEV1), which is not consistent with classic airflow limitation.

 Results of routine measurement of airflow obstruction (ie, FEV1, peak expiratory flow rate) can be within reference ranges in VCD if the vocal cords close only on inspiration.
 If vocal cord closure occurs during both inspiration and expiration, FEV1 can decrease along with the decrease in FVC, making the FEV1/FVC ratio within the reference range.
 This distinguishes isolated VCD from VCD concomitant with asthma, in which the FEV1 is proportionately decreased more than the FVC, representing airflow limitation.